 - C1 esterase inhibitor deficiency (Hereditary Angioedema)

 We also offer a dedicated ‘Adult Allergy COVID-19 Vaccine Advice and Guidance’ service that can be accessed via eRS by General Practitioners.
-Patients who have had a suspected allergic reaction following their first COVID-19 vaccination, or who have a previous history or allergy that indicates the possibility of a high risk of a reaction to the COVID-19 vaccine can be referred by their GP to this.
+Patients who have had a suspected allergic reaction following their first COVID-19 vaccination, or who have a previous history or allergy that indicates the possibility of a high risk of a reaction to the COVID-19 vaccine can be referred by their GP for advice.
 Following review then GPs may be invited to refer to the ‘Adult Allergy COVID-19 Vaccine’ service (by invitation only).
-Please see here for more information.
-Please make sure you check the most up to date information about COVID19 vaccine reactions in the Green Book (chapter 14a) as well as the BSACI FAQ sheet before proceeding and complete the referral form.
+Please see here for more information and please check the most up to date information about COVID19 vaccine reactions in the Green Book (chapter 14a) as well as the BSACI FAQ sheet before proceeding.
 For up to date information on COVID-19 vaccine allergy you can also visit the Anaphylaxis UK website.
 For suspected non-allergic reactions to this vaccine other specialties or the South West Immunization Regional Clinical Advice and Response Service may be better suited to offer advice.

 Please note we do not see patients for: